 In order to better understand community-level climate vulnerability, a transect walk was undertaken through the largest informal settlement area, Blacksands, by the project team.
 The activity was facilitated by Wan Smolbag Theatre, a local NGO active in the area that provides a range of public services (including health and sporting facilities, education campaigns and waste collection), and included interviews with the Chiefs of five communities.
-The path taken for the walk was not a conventional 'transect', but instead followed key access routes throughout Blacksands, as shown in Figure 28.
+The path taken for the walk was not a conventional 'transect', but instead followed key access routes throughout Blacksands, as shown in Figure 29.
 Elevation throughout the area is between 8 and 20 metres above sea level (with the exception of the beach section of the walk at Point 1).
 The RMIT research team was accompanied by representatives from a number of key stakeholder groups: Wan Smolbag, the VNCW, Shefa Provincial Council, ADRA, the NDMO and SPC-GIZ.
-A summary report of the Blacksands Transect Walk can be found in Annex 3.

-Figure 28: Transect Walk Route and key community-based climate vulnerabilities
+Figure 29: Transect walk route and key community-based climate vulnerabilities

 The Terao Community is located at the Tagabe river mouth, and was one of the earliest to move into the Blacksands area.
-Chief Edward, who leads the community (shown in Figure 28 in Photo 1), described how a number of past climate events had impacted his community to the research team, including extensive coastal erosion following Cyclone Uma (1987), which dug out the characteristic black volcanic sand that previously covered the coastal area.
+Chief Edward, who leads the community (shown in Figure 29 in Photo 1), described how a number of past climate events had impacted his community.
+One event was extensive coastal erosion following Cyclone Uma (1987), which dug out the characteristic black volcanic sand that previously covered the coastal area.
 It also destroyed plantations and a locally-owned nightclub.
-Attempts to re-forest the coastline with mangroves had been unsuccessful, with saplings not having enough time to establish root systems before being washed out by further storm surges.
-A member of the transect group also observed that climate change was undermining kastom, with traditional knowledge of fishing areas being undermined by changes to reef and fishery locations, potentially compounded by overfishing.
+Attempts to re-forest the coastline with mangroves have been unsuccessful, with saplings not having enough time to establish root systems before being washed out by further storm surges.
+A member of the transect group also observed that climate change was undermining kastom, with traditional knowledge of fishing areas being affected by changes to reef and fishery locations (potentially compounded by overfishing).
 The Chief suggested that most of the community relies on fish for income.
-Other non-climate factors such as sand removal by construction companies were suggested to be accelerating coastal erosion processes in the area, with a number of houses along the coastline being identified as flooding during storm events (see Figure 29).
+Other non-climate factors such as sand removal by construction companies were suggested to be accelerating coastal erosion processes in the area, with a number of houses along the coastline also identified as being impacted by flooding during storm events (see Figure 30).

-Figure 29: Coastal Housing (L), Coastal Erosion (C) & Chief Edward indicating the previous plantation extent (R)
+Figure 30: Coastal Housing (L), Coastal Erosion (C) and Chief Edward indicating the previous plantation extent (R)

-The Paama Community (Point 2 in Figure 28) lies 350 metres inland, upstream along the Tagabe River.
-Community leaders identified that most issues related to water quality and access, with children becoming sick (diarrhoea and skin disease) after cyclones, storm surges and heavy rain events hit the area, a result of swimming in the river.
+The Paama Community (Point 2 in Figure 29) is located 350 metres inland, upstream along the Tagabe River.
+Community leaders identified that most issues related to water quality and access, with children becoming sick (diarrhoea and skin disease) after cyclones, storm surges and heavy rain events hit the area; a result of swimming in the river.
 The community - with a population of over 130 - is wholly depending on a 1,000 litre water tank and three groundwater wells for drinking and washing water.
-Although the groundwater was not perceived to be saline, water quality is potentially an issue, with one well (shown in Photo 2, Figure 28) located only 9 metres above sea level, with open pit latrines also potentially contaminating the groundwater source.
+Although the groundwater was not perceived to be saline, water quality is potentially an issue, with one well (shown in Photo 2, Figure 29) located only 9 metres above sea level.
+Open pit latrines are also potentially contaminating the groundwater source.
 During previous cyclone events, the river was observed to have risen by 5-6 metres, with the community having to temporarily move 2 kilometres inland.
-The community, in partnership with Wan Smolbag, has conducted extensive planting along the river bank in order to reduce erosion during flooding.
+The community, in partnership with Wan Smolbag, has conducted extensive tree planting along the riverbank in order to reduce erosion during flooding.